pbhapkar17/Apr_Dev/README.md

 update angular 14 :
  to create new module and update app.routing.ts file autmatically command : ng g m student --route student --module app.module

+to redirect on compo from .ts file: open compo:
+1.button, bind function on click event
+2.define function into .ts file
+3.import router class to .ts file
+4.add router  class to constructor
+5.take reference property using this keyword and redirect to compo using navagateByUrl method